TheDataStation/nbc/docs/quick_start.md

 https://www.elastic.co/products/elasticsearch

-Uncompress it and then simply run from the root directory:
+Uncompress it and then run from the root directory:

 ```shell
 $> ./bin/elasticsearch